PlasmaControl/PyRCN/README.md

 # Acknowledgements
-This research is funded by the European Social Fund (Application number: 100327771) and co-financed by tax funds based on the budget approved by the members of the Saxon State Parliament, and by Ghent University.
+This research was funded by the European Social Fund (Application number: 100327771) and co-financed by tax funds based on the budget approved by the members of the Saxon State Parliament, and by Ghent University.